afshinator/OdinRailsStudyGroup/week1-meetingLog.md

 - Bottom part of [the transcript for this week](https://github.com/afshinator/OdinRailsStudyGroup/blob/master/week1-transcript.md) has a few items I forgot to go over.

+- Check this file for updates during the week.

 #### Next week

 - Go over projects assigned

-- Depends on presence of noobs, review [points to ponder](https://github.com/afshinator/OdinRailsStudyGroup/blob/master/week1-pointsToPoinder.md) again with more clarity around HTTP requests and how they work.
+- Depends on presence of noobs, review [points to ponder](https://github.com/afshinator/OdinRailsStudyGroup/blob/master/week1-pointsToPonder.md) again with more clarity around HTTP requests and how they work.

 - ?? suggestions ??  mail me!